Proof of vaccination and the BC Vaccine Card

 - Local public transportation (BC Transit, TransLink, BC Ferries)

 - Hotels, resorts, cabins and campsites

-- Unless it is a setting or event covered by the PHO order.
-For example a licensed hotel restaurant, wedding reception or conference
+- Does not include settings or events covered by the PHO order, for example, a licensed hotel restaurant, wedding reception or conference

-- Does not include exercise/fitness facilities in hotels that are for guests
+- Does not include exercise/fitness facilities for guests

 - Banks and credit unions